Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: General Theory

-The MARE is a generalization of the results of Ref.~\cite{Riera2021,Riera2022}, in which we include the part of the system-bath interaction that does not lead to jumps in the bath nonperturbatively.
+The MARE is a generalisation of the results of Ref.~\cite{Riera2021,Riera2022}, in which we include the part of the system-bath interaction that does not lead to jumps in the bath nonperturbatively.

 \textbf{Projectors and rotating frame.---}We consider a system and an environment (bath) with Hamiltonian,

 We further consider a bath observable with spectral decomposition